noahehall/theBookOfNoah/0current/aws/exams/services/compute/ec2.md

     - but you can also reserve a dedicated host for cost saving
 - dont forget about the user data script
 - high availability requires at least 2 ecs across distinct availability zones
+- pick the right block storage type
+  - ephemeral storage: use instance store
+  - persistent storage: use ebs

 ### anti patterns